kismetwireless/kismet-web-docs/content/en/docs/readme/remotecap/remotecap.md

     Large numbers of data sources can exhibit issues as the load is increased on the USB bus (for USB based radios), and on the kernel infrastructure.

-    These effects can be alleviated by using lighter-weight hardware to capture from smaller numbers of data soruces, sending the packets to a higher capacity server for processing.
+    These effects can be alleviated by using lighter-weight hardware to capture from smaller numbers of data sources, sending the packets to a higher capacity server for processing.

 * Reducing antenna distance.